 Baking soda - Just a pinch gives some fluffiness to the brownies.

 Salted butter - Make sure that it's softened before adding.
-If you use unsalted butter add an extra pinch.
+If you use unsalted butter add an extra pinch of salt.

 Hot water - This is the moisture that holds everything together.